 Our principal uses of cash are to fund planned operating expenditures, capital expenditures, interest payments, dividends, share repurchases, any principal payments on debt, and from time to time, acquisitions, and business structure realignment expenditures.
 Working capital movements are influenced by the sourcing of materials related to the production of products.
-Cash and working capital management initiatives, including the phasing of vendor payments and factoring of trade receivables from time-to-time, may also impact the timing and amount of our operating cash flows.
+Cash and working capital management initiatives, including the phasing of vendor ~~and tax~~ payments and factoring of trade receivables from time-to-time, may also impact the timing and amount of our operating cash flows.

-We remain focused on deleveraging our balance sheet using cash flows generated from our operations.
-We continue to take steps to permanently reduce our debt to reduce interest costs and improve our long-term profitability and cash flows.
-During the first quarter, we explored an opportunity to further deleverage by divesting a portion of our equity position in Wella to use the proceeds to repay our debt.
+We remain focused on deleveraging our balance sheet using cash flows generated from our ~~operations, operations and other targeted initiatives~~.
+We continue to take steps to permanently reduce our debt to reduce interest costs and improve our long-term profitability and cash flows. ~~During the first quarter, we explored an opportunity to further deleverage by divesting a portion of our equity position in Wella to use the proceeds to repay our debt.
 On July 18, 2023, we announced that we had entered into a binding letter of intent to sell a 3.6% stake in Wella to an investment firm for \$150.0.
 Subsequently, we and the investment firm mutually agreed not to pursue the proposed transaction and entered into a termination letter in October 2023.
-Our remaining 25.9% investment in Wella continues to give us the opportunity for further permanent debt reductions when our equity position is divested.
+Our remaining 25.9% 25.84% investment in Wella continues to give us the opportunity for further permanent debt reductions when our equity position is divested.~~

-We continue to wind down the operations of our Russian subsidiary.
+~~We continue to wind down the operations of our Russian subsidiary.
 We anticipate that we will incur an immaterial amount of additional costs through completion of the wind down, and future net cash costs of \$10.0 to \$20.0, which will be funded by our Russian subsidiary.
 The amount of future costs, including cash costs, will be subject to various factors, such as additional government regulation and the resolution of legal contingencies.
 We have substantially completed the exit of our commercial activities in Russia.
 However, we anticipate that the process related to the liquidation of the Russian legal entity will take an extended period of time.
+We anticipate that we will incur an future net cash costs of \$10.0 to \$15.0, which will be funded by our Russian subsidiary.
+The amount of future costs, including cash costs, will be subject to various factors, such as additional government regulation and the resolution of legal contingencies.~~

-Although inflationary Inflationary trends persisted into eased in the first second quarter impacting material, logistical, of fiscal 2024 and other costs, we expect that the impact of inflation will subside are expected to continue to ease in the coming quarters.
-Additionally, we have continued to see improved order fill rates and achieved near pre-COVID-19 service levels in the first second quarter and anticipate being able to maintain this level of service into the foreseeable future.
+~~Inflationary trends eased in The impact of inflation on material, logistical and other costs subsided during the nine months ended March 31, 2024, which was primarily driven by a significant easing during the second quarter and third quarters.
+Inflation may continue to impact certain costs, such as labor, however, we currently anticipate the overall impact of fiscal 2024 and are expected inflation to continue to ease in the coming quarters, fourth quarter of fiscal 2024.
+Additionally, we continued to see improved order fill rates and achieved near pre-COVID-19 service levels beginning in the second quarter and anticipate being able to maintain this level of service into the foreseeable future.~~